lbrclbrc/my_coin/whitepaper_draft.md

   - When reporting, the originating party must additionally use their keys together with a zero-knowledge proof to show that
     “a certain anonymous output is in fact derived from a key system they control”;
   - The concrete structure of anonymous payments and the exact proving method will be described separately later.
-    Here we only require that: a valid report must, via cryptography, link “this anonymous payment” to “the reporter’s account system”.
+    Here my_coin only require that: a valid report must, via cryptography, link “this anonymous payment” to “the reporter’s account system”.

 Only reports satisfying the above conditions count as “reports” under the terms of use, and can be used to classify funds as stolen / suspicious.